RXyzDevelopment/T480S-OC/README.md

 # To do fix
 - Not booting sometimes and require a force restart (may related to BTPatcher)
-- ~~WhatsApp (App Store) sometimes flicker~~ fixed with igfxrpsc boot-args
+- WhatsApp (App Store) sometimes flicker
-- Hotspot from my phone (This is probably my own issue with my phone, yours may be fine.)
+- Fixing webcam (probably remapping USB will do the trick)
 - Maybe more?

 # Compatibility?
-Ventura 13.4.1 and maybe even Sonoma?
+Sonoma 14.0 (23A5312d)

 # iMessage note
 For privacy concern: I wiped my Serial Number, please generate your own.